The 12 best free job posting sites for employers

 Free covers the posting.
 It doesn’t cover what happens after, when the applications start landing.

+That’s not a knock on the boards.
+A job board’s job is to get your role in front of people, not to tell you which of them are worth a call.
+Sorting that out is on you, and on high-volume roles it’s the bigger task by far.
+Without a process, going through even one wide funnel by hand, resumes plus a round of phone screens, can eat entire evenings before anyone reaches a real interview.
 Free boards can also send a higher share of low-fit, mass-apply candidates, since the easiest places to post are the easiest places to one-click apply.
-So a clear screening process is worth as much attention as the channel, and a recruiting budget that accounts for screening hours will give you a truer picture than the posting fee alone.
+So a clear screening process is worth as much attention as the channel, and a recruiting budget that accounts for screening hours gives you a truer picture than the posting fee alone.

-Keeping up with the applicants
+Keeping up with the candidates

 That’s the job recruiting automation does, and it’s what Truffle is built for.
-Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments, so a one-to-five-person team can take a role from hundreds of applicants down to a shortlist without running hundreds of phone screens.
+Truffle is a candidate screening platform that combines resume screening, one-way video interviews, and talent assessments, so a one-to-five-person team can take a role from hundreds of candidates down to a shortlist without running hundreds of phone screens.

 It also fits neatly with the boards on this list.
 Every position gets one Position Link, a single application URL you drop on Indeed, Facebook, your careers page, or anywhere else.
-Everyone who clicks enters the same flow you designed: resume first, then a short one-way interview, and a talent assessment if the role calls for one.
+Everyone who clicks enters the same flow you designed: resume screening first, then a short one-way interview, and a talent assessment if the role calls for one.

 Putting your free posts to work